Corporate debt bubble: Low bond yields led to purchase of riskier bonds

 While issuance of new high-yield (junk) bonds in the US market has been declining since 2012, the issuance of BAA (the lowest rating of "investment-grade", including BBB) matched or exceeded high-yield issuance from 2016 through 2019.

 Following the 2008 financial crisis, the Federal Reserve Board lowered short- and long-term interest rates in order to convince investors to move out of interest-bearing assets and match with borrowers seeking capital.
-The resulting market liquidity was accomplished through two steps: cutting the Fed Funds rate, the rate that the Fed charges institutional investors to borrow money; and quantitative easing, whereby the Fed buying trillions of dollars of toxic assets, effectively creating functioning markets for these assets and reassuring investors.
-The success of the U.S. Fed in dropping interest rates to historically low levels and preventing illiquid markets from worsening the financial crisis prompted central banks around the world to copy these techniques.
+The resulting market liquidity was accomplished through two steps: cutting the Fed Funds Rate (thereby influencing the rate banks charge one another for overnight loans), and quantitative easing, whereby the Fed would buy trillions of dollars of not only U.S. Treasury securities, but also toxic assets, effectively creating functioning markets for these assets and reassuring investors.
+The success of the U.S. Fed in dropping interest rates to historically low levels between 2009 and 2015 and thus preventing illiquid markets from worsening the financial crisis prompted central banks around the world to copy these techniques.

 However, the effect of quantitative easing was not limited to the toxic mortgage bonds targeted by central banks, as it effectively reduced the supply of bonds as a class, causing prices for bonds generally to rise and bond yields to lower.
 For over a decade, the artificially low interest rates and artificially low bond yields, have caused a "mispricing of risk" as investors continually seek out higher yields.
 As an example, high-yield debt, colloquially known as "junk bonds", has historically yielded 10% or more to compensate investors for the increased risk; in February 2020, the U.S. yield on these bonds dipped to nearly 5%.
 This indicates that investors flocking to higher yield have bought so much high-yield debt that it has driven the yield below the level needed to compensate for the risk.
 U.S. corporate bonds held by mutual funds had tripled over the previous decade.